Medical Chaperone Training Program (CTP-2)Back

 - Illustrate ways of handling challenging situations, such as occasions when there may be objections to the presence of a chaperone or when the chaperone believes that something out of the ordinary has occurred

-Provider approved by the California Board of Registered Nursing, Provider #CEP 15761, for 2 CE contact hours.
+Professional Boundaries, Inc. DBA PBI Education is an approved provider with the California Board of Registered Nursing, Provider #CEP 15761.
+This course is accredited by the California Board of Registered Nursing for 2 CE contact hours.